Worker cooperative: An economic model: the labor-managed firm

-Generally, the evidence indicates that worker cooperatives have higher productivity than conventional companies although this difference may be modest in size.
+The evidence on whether Cooperatives are more productive than IOFs is mixed, depending on location and sector.
 Research indicates that employee ownership can improve company performance, increase firm stability, increase survival rates and reduce layoffs during a crisis, though the effect is small and only an average, meaning it is not necessarily guaranteed to bring benefits.
 A 2016 metanalysis concluded that employee ownership had a small positive effect on firm performance but no effects on efficiency or growth-related outcomes.
 However some researchers have argued that while cooperatives can have higher performance in some circumstances, there is generally little difference in performance between cooperatives and conventional firms and that ultimately they are, on average, just as productive as each other.
 Economists have explained the clustering of worker coops through leagues or "supporting structures" Regions where large clusters of worker cooperatives are found supported by leagues include Mondragón, in the Basque region of Spain, home of Mondragón Cooperative Corporation and in Italy, particularly Emilia-Romagna.
 Leagues provide various kinds of scale economies to make coops viable.
 But as leagues need coops to start them the result is a chicken or egg problem that helps explain why few coops get started.
 Research has suggested that the primary appeal of a cooperative for its members is in security of employment, as workers can actually become decoupled from a cooperative's ostensible worker ownership (due to a mixture of interests and the more individualistic values of more recent workers), making secure employment, particularly in economically precarious times, a major draw.
 While it has been suggested that cooperatives could be a solution to unemployment, research indicates that this is unlikely to be the case.